-Serbia mining: Avala resources Canada to expand gold research in Tulare project13.
-March 2015. / Mining
+Serbia mining: Avala resources Canada to expand gold research in Tulare project, Mining

 The Canadian company “Avala resources” will perform this year new field work on the project Tulare in the municipality of Medvedja in southern Serbia.

 Activities will be important to define mineralization zones of gold, silver and lead on the surface, as the previous one, as it is said, “have given encouraging results”.